EthicApp-Development/ethicapp-main/README.md

 ## 1. Developing

 Please head to the [CONTRIBUTING document](./CONTRIBUTING.md) and review our [communication channels](https://github.com/EthicApp-Development/organization/blob/master/CONTRIBUTING.md#1-communication-channels) for the project.
-The build and run documentation is intended for **Linux-based systems**, as it is practically the standard in particular for open-source projects.
-Please consider having a machine with a Linux-based OS.
+The build and run documentation is intended for **Linux-based systems**, for this project.
+Please consider having a machine with a Linux-based OS (or with a Linux-friendly console such as `bash`).

 ## 2. Architecture overview